Cinnamoroll-and-friends/Bongsho-Bistar-Game/README.md

 # Bongsho-Bistar-Game
-Recreation of the Game Color Wars
+This is a Recreation of the Game Color Wars
+## Original Game was created by JindoBlu from "1234 player games" in play store